-Our TravelCare policy offers Unlimited cover for medical treatment and evacuation, and our emergency assistance team are also available 24/7.
+Our International Comprehensive policies offer unlimited cover for medical treatment and evacuation, and our Emergency Assistance team are also available 24/7.
 Remember that medical facilities in the Cook Islands are not always up to the same standard as in Australia.
 Travellers should take special care when visiting the Outer Islands like Manuae, Takutea, Manihiki, Penrhyn and Rakahanga.
 While they offer a true sense of untouched beauty, their healthcare facilities are often limited to the basic healthcare offered by resorts.

 Does my insurance cover adventure sports in the Cook Islands?

-The Cook Islands is all about adventure, which is why our TravelCare policy offers covers for many adventure activities.
+The Cook Islands is all about adventure, which is why our international policies offer cover for many adventure activities.

 However, our policy doesn’t cover you for certain activities, like kitesurfing.
 For other activities like parasailing, you are only covered if you participate with a licensed operator.
 If you’re scuba diving in the Cook Islands, it’s essential that you hold an open water diving certificate or are diving with a qualified instructor.

-Activities which are excluded under the TravelCare policy can be found under General Exclusions in the policy document.
+Activities which are excluded under our policies can be found under General Exclusions in the relevant policy document.